JPVenson/DataAccess/README.md

     [UpdateFactoryMethod()]
     public [string | IQueryFactoryResult] fooName();

-more will follow.
+More will follow.

-The Lib does also look for public virtual propertys to inject a FK dependency. ( WIP )
+The Lib does also look for public virtual property’s to inject a FK dependency. ( WIP )

 if a property is Defined as Public Virtual and contains a ForeignKeyAttribute it will be loaded when you select that class.